rogerbinns/apsw/doc/shell.rst

 cannot convert Unicode to the output encoding then you will get an error.

-When the shell starts Python automatically detects the encodings to use for console input and output.
+When the shell starts, Python automatically detects the encodings to use for console input and output.
 (For example on Unix like systems the LC_CTYPE environment variable is sometimes used.
 On Windows it can find out the `code page